In everyday language, a theory is something that hasn’t been proven. We use it to mean ‘hypothesis’.

 A college professor taught me the word “casuistry” when it came up in office hours during a conversation we were having about a presentation I was slated to give on John Donne.
 It has two definitions: the first more technical definition has something to do with applying abstract rules to concrete instances.
 The second, in more common usage, is something like “specious, sophistic reasoning.”
 It’s especially associated with the Jesuits, who (allegedly) used it to rationalize light punishments for aristocratic sinners.
 It’s a great word.
 I especially like to use it when I’m losing an argument, because even if, say, my husband is being perfectly logical, nothing undermines a debate by calling him a casuist.Persephone

 In science, symbiosis means ‘a close relationship’.
 There are four main kinds of symbiosis, one of which is mutualism.

-In everyday English, when people talk about ‘a symbiotic relationship’ we are most often talking about mutualism, or ‘a mutual relationship’, which would be technically more accurate.
+In everyday English, when people talk about ‘a symbiotic relationship’ we are most often talking about mutualism, or ‘a mutual relationship’.
+‘Mutually symbiotic relationship’ would be technically more accurate.

 Apart from mutualism, three other types of symbiosis are:

 - Commensalism, in which one species benefits while the other remains unaffected

 - Parasitism, in which one species benefits while the other is harmed